AndersBallegaard/Unifi-sdn-controller/readme.md

 # Unifi Network Controller Docker image
+This is an unofficial docker image for unifi network controller

+Check it out on Docker Hub: https://hub.docker.com/r/andersballegaard/unifi-sdn-controller

 ## How to run
 Since the image use systemd this container needs to run as a priviledged container with access to cgroups.
 Remember to take manual backups once in a while.